dcl-2019-04/curriculum/docs/spatial-basics.md

 #> [1] "list"
 ```

-Let’s pull out one piece of the `geometry` column so you can see what’s
+Let’s pull out one row of the `geometry` column so you can see what’s
 going on under the hood.

 ``` r